Last Updated on February 18, 2021 by Devin Greenfield

 2. Eat right

 Lack of nutrition or an imbalance of vitamins may also be the culprit for excessive hair loss.
 Anemic women may be prone to this especially, so consult your doctor and take the proper iron supplements.
-Taking a multivitamin everyday also helps fill up the nutritional gaps.
+Taking a multivitamin everyday also helps fill up the nutritional gaps and, consequently, regroe hair.
 Don’t take too much vitamins though.
 Too much of anything may be more harmful than helpful.

 3. Use light shampoos